Chicco1999/CI_22-23_301196/lab3/README.md

 And it achieved a **100%** win rate against both the pure random agent and the previous best solution, but a **0%** win rate agains the optimal strategy.

+## Strategy 3: MinMax*

+## Strategy 4: Reinforcement learning*

+* (12/12/2022) Due to personal reasons, I am not able to provide a working example of these types of agents in time for the official deadline.
+I will do my best to provide functional solutions by the end of this week.

 ## Yanking

 Some of the functions and data structures used are the some as those presented by **Prof. Squillero**, albeit some minor modification.
 Some examples are:<br>